 Homestead Site-Builder Review: The Godfather of Websites

-Homestead’s website claims a whopping 12 million users, making Intuit one of the biggest website hosts out there.
+Homestead’s website claims a whopping 12 million users, making Endurance one of the biggest website hosts out there.
 The platform has also received numerous positive press reactions since since its launch in 1996.
 This alone is enough to make us want to try their product.

 A closer look revealed one feature in particular that we didn’t expect: Homestead works as both an online and offline website builder.
 But you can’t actually do anything unless you’re connected to the internet, which cancels out any advantages to this two-tiered approach.
 We’ll readily admit that we’re not a big fan of installing software too.